On the campaign trail: Prime Minister Jacinda Ardern returns to Tauranga

 Prime Minister Jacinda Ardern has returned to Tauranga as part of Labour's campaign ahead of this year's general election.

-Ardern has several events planned for her day in the city, beginning with a visit to the development site for a papakainga development in Welcome Bay this morning.
+She has been welcomed on to the papakainga development site in Welcome Bay by local iwi this morning.

+She has visited a newly-blessed completed build, commenting that the development had a beautiful outlookt o people working on the site.
+Due to tikanga protocol, the Prime Minister would not go into any undeveloped site as Māori custom dictates women could not enter an unfinished building until it is blessed.

 The Māori housing project is being built by ABC Homes, a Māori small business enterprise that took up the wage subsidy during the first Covid-19 lockdown earlier this year.